-We use both whole group lessons and the Daily 5 rotation stations for literacy instruction.
+I use both whole group lessons and the Daily 5 rotation stations for literacy instruction.
 In the Daily 5 rotations students choose a variety of literacy centers to work at (Read to Self, Read to a Partner/ Listen to reading, Word Work, and Work on Writing.)
-While students work at centers, teachers are able to meet with small groups or individual students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.
+While students work at centers, I am able to meet with small groups or individual students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.

 What should my child read at home?

 A wide variety of genres (fantasy, biographies, non-fiction, poetry, mystery, adventure, etc.)

 A "healthy diet" of books (mostly just right books, but also some just for fun and challenge books as well)

 Just right books (read these the most!) ("Miss 1 or 2, it's for you!
 Miss 3 or more...read no more!") -Only misses 1-2 words on a page -Student is familiar with the content -Many words on each page -Chapter and non-fiction books